crush-157/CloudTestDrive/node_jet/node_deploy.md

 ---
 # ORACLE Cloud Test Drive Event#
 ----
-## Deploy a simple Node.js application onto the Application Container Cloud using the GUI##
+## Deploy a Node.js application with Oracle JET UI onto the Application Container Cloud using the GUI##

-Start by downloading the [zip file](bin/node-server.zip) containing the Node.js artifacts of the application.
-This is a very elementary Message Board application, allowing you to create topics and post entries on these topics.
+Start by downloading the [zip file](bin/node-server-jet.zip) containing the Node.js and Oracle JET artifacts of the application.

+The application is built using a Node.js application framework called Express.js.
+Express.js is a popular Node.js framework that helps us to organize our web application into an MVC architecture.

 Open the file to understand the content of this package :
 + manifest.json : This file is specific to Application Container Cloud, and specifies how to start your application and the Node.js runtime version to use.
 Optionally, you can include notes and a release indication.
++ bin : Express.js specific folder that contains the start script.
++ node_modules : This folder contains, as the word suggests, node modules that might be needed to run our application, such as Express.js
++ public : Express.js specific folder.
+In this folder we have inserted an Oracle JET sample application called Work Better.
+This folder is mostly made up of HTML, CSS and JavaScript files.
++ routes : Express.js specific folder that contains some default routes for the server resources.
+For example, adding /users to the base URL returns a sample response.
-+ server.js : the Node.js script running on the server
++ app.js :
-+ index2.htlm : a html5 script containing client-side javascript calling the server-side application

 ![](images/node001.PNG)